Native American Heritage Month

 • Undefeated: Jim Thorpe and the Carlisle Indian School Football Team, by Steve Sheinkin

-Many of these books are readily available via New York’s public libraries, as well as through the Citywide Digital Library available on Sora for our students.
-Sora also has a Native American Heritage Month collection that features even more great titles for all ages to enjoy.
+Many of these books are readily available via New York’s public libraries, as well as through the Citywide Digital Library available on Sora for our students, including those in the Native American Heritage Month Collection available throughout November!
 For even more book recommendations, visit the American Indians in Children’s Literature blog.

 Video and Audio Resources